sunfounder/Sunfounder_StarterKit_Python_code_for_RaspberryPi/README.md

 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

-Sunfounder Starter Kit Python code version 1.0, Copyright (C) 2015 Cavon Sunfounder Starter Kit Python code comes with ABSOLUTELY NO WARRANTY; for details type `show w'.
+Sunfounder Starter Kit Python code version 1.0, Copyright (C) 2015 Cavon Sunfounder Starter Kit Python code comes with ABSOLUTELY NO WARRANTY; for details run  `./show w`.
-This is free software, and you are welcome to redistribute it under certain conditions; type `show c' for details.
+This is free software, and you are welcome to redistribute it under certain conditions; run `show c` for details.

 SunFounder, Inc., hereby disclaims all copyright interest in the program 'Sunfounder Starter Kit Python code ' (which makes passes at compilers) written by Cavon Lee.